dodyvirgiawan/hostar-clone/README.md

 ### 2. Create environment variables

 Second, you have to create a new `.env` file in root directory, with the following format.
+Or you can copy paste also from `.env.template`

 ```env
 NEXT_PUBLIC_TMDB_API_URL=https://api.themoviedb.org